trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

         ConnectorSession session,
         ConnectorTableHandle tableHandle)

   This method is called during query planning to get the table layout to be used for rows deleted by the ``MERGE`` operation.
-If the optional return value is present, the Trino engine will use the layout for updated rows.
-Otherwise, it will use the result of ``ConnectorMetadata.getInsertLayout`` to distribute updated rows.
+If the optional return value is present, the Trino engine uses the layout for updated rows.
+  Otherwise, it uses the result of ``ConnectorMetadata.getInsertLayout`` to distribute updated rows.

 * ``beginMerge()``::